dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 13. The new restriction is created with a priority just above the default.
 You can [change the priority](#change-enrollment-restriction-priority).

-## Create a device type restriction
+## Create a device limit restriction

 1. Sign in to the Azure portal.
 2. Select **More Services**, search for **Intune**, and then choose **Intune**.